Catlike Coding

 Debug Panel

 To control the debug visualization we'll make use of Unity's Rendering Debugger.
-We have to register a panel with it, which is done by invoking DebugManager.instance.GetPanel with a panel name and and indication whether the panel should be created if it doesn't exist yet, which is what we want.
+We have to register a panel with it, which is done by invoking DebugManager.instance.GetPanel with a panel name and an indication whether the panel should be created if it doesn't exist yet, which is what we want.
 For the name we'll use Forward+.
 This panel has a children list, to which we'll add a new DebugUI.BoolField widget.

 Set the widget's displayName to Show Tiles, give it a tooltip, and define its getter and setter methods.
 These last two are delegates to which we assign static anonymous functions that link it to our showTiles field.